msencer/remarkable_templates/README.md

 I got the inspiration from the book called ["Designing Your Life"](https://designingyour.life/the-book/).
 I set 8 random alarms from 10:00 to 21:30 to log the activity that I am doing.
 I would like to do this for 3 weeks and have a good understanding of which activities energizes me and which does not etc.

-## How to install the templates on Remarkable
+## How to install the templates on your reMarkable

 Please follow [this guide](https://philerb.com/2021/12/26/remarkable-tablet-ssh/) to setup the SSH access to your device.
 The install script uses the same config.
 Once you are done with the config test:

 ```
-$ ssh rem
+$ ssh root@10.11.99.1
 ```

 For the json merge operation, we'd need [jq](https://github.com/stedolan/jq) in the PATH.